GopalHans33/Oops-last-Moment/README.md

       cout<<"copy constructer"<<endl;
     }

-    // this will call copy constructor
-    void solve1 (student p){
+    // this will call copy constructor due to pass by value void solve1 (student p){
       cout<<"Hello"<<endl;
     }

-    // this will not call copy constructor void solve2 (student& p){
+    // this will not call copy constructor due to pass by reference void solve2 (student& p){
       cout<<"Hello"<<endl;
     }